Ben 10: Alien Force – The Rise of Hex

 Ben 10: Alien Force – The Rise of Hex is a platform game released for the Wii and Xbox 360 in 2010.
 It is the fourth game in the Ben 10 video game series and the third game based on the Ben 10: Alien Force series.
-It is no longer available after being pulled from both WiiWare and Xbox Live Arcade.
+It is no longer available after being delisted from both WiiWare and Xbox Live Arcade.

 Overview

-Ben 10 Alien Force: The Rise of Hex is a side-scrolling 2D-platformer, where the player controls Ben Tennyson and several of his alien-forms in an attempt to stop Hex from taking over the world.
-Throughout the game, players are able to transform into ten aliens, including: Lodestar, Humungousaur, Jetray, Spidermonkey, Big Chill, Swampfire, Goop, Brainstorm, Echo Echo, and Chromastone.
+Ben 10 Alien Force: The Rise of Hex is a side-scrolling 2D-platformer where the player controls Ben Tennyson.
+Throughout the game, players are able to transform into ten aliens: Swampfire, Echo Echo, Humungousaur, Jetray, Big Chill, Chromastone, Brainstorm, Spidermonkey, Goop, and Lodestar.

 Reception

 Ben 10 Alien Force: The Rise of Hex received mixed reviews.
 Ryan Clement of IGN called it, "a waste of ten dollars.
 It has mundane, awkward platforming, no story context, and a strange difficulty imbalance."